commontoolsinc/labs/scripts/dummy_data/README.md

 - allow the various fetch_* that operate on a directory to return multiple items if the named thing is a directory.
 - Allow a way to specify `{files|multi-load:schema}
 - switch ':' in multi directive to '|'
+- Put prompts in _info (so it's easy to ignore, and will automatically be ignored as a directory)